 Please contact Charles Brooks if there are any other points you'd like to see added to this research guide.

 Search the library using Summon for books, ebooks, journal articles, DVDs, and other materials you need.

 The library is offering Virtual Research Appointments to help with finding resources, refining your search question, or assistance with any other research questions.

 Fill out this form to request a video appointment with a librarian.

 A combination printer, scanner and photocopier is available for student use on the Browsing Level in the West Wing of McFarlin Library.
 This device will print color copies.
 There is no direct charge, but you may need to sign in to your PaperCut account.

 If you have any problems or questions using the printer, please feel free to page the library staff for assistance or ask for help at the Plaza Level Information Desk.

 McFarlin Library opened in 1930 with additions added in 1966, 1979 and 2009.
 It's a wonderfully challenging building to navigate.

 McFarlin Library's bookstacks are fully open to students, faculty and staff.
-We request you wear a mask while in the stacks.

 The library also offers a retrieval service.
 If you need a book or books you may fill out the online book request form.
 Library staff will retrieve the book(s) you need for you to pick up at the Plaza Level Check-out Desk.